HL7/FHIRPath/input/pages/index.md

 Note that this implies that if the collections have a different number of items to compare, the result will be `false`.

 Typically, this operator is used with single fixed values as operands.
-This means that `Patient.telecom.system = &#39;phone&#39;` will result in an error if there is more than one `telecom` with a `use`.
+This means that `Patient.telecom.system = 'phone'` will result in an error if there is more than one `telecom` with a `use`.
 Typically, you'd want `Patient.telecom.where(system = 'phone')`

 If one or both of the operands is the empty collection, this operation returns an empty collection.

 ##### Quantity Equality

 When comparing quantities for equality, the dimensions of each quantity must be the same, but not necessarily the unit.
-For example, units of 'cm' and 'm' can be compared, but units of 'cm2' and  'cm' cannot.
+For example, units of `'cm'` and `'m'` can be compared, but units of `'cm2'` and `'cm'` cannot.
 The comparison will be made using the most granular unit of either input.
 Attempting to operate on quantities with invalid units will result in empty (`{ }`).

 For time-valued quantities, note that calendar durations and definite quantity durations above seconds are considered unequal: